k3d3/rfcs.rs/README.md

 The proposal that has been laid out by Niko is very clear, and I believe we should use a website to fulfill it.
 While the idea of using an organization of repos to organize RFCs is interesting, I believe it still requires too much boilerplate and still takes away from achieving the simultaneous goals of 1) making it easier to see everything at a glance, and 2) doing so without burdening maintainers.
+Perhaps there is some way to combine these two ideas, or otherwise keep a website and repo representation of an RFC in sync.

 There have been proposals, and they're good to work from, but I'd like to implement a strawman just so we can test how it works in practice.
 Baseball bats not included.